Parth018/.NETDeskmaster/README.md

 # .netDesk
-Demonstrated web app showing the capabilities of ASP.NET Core MVC, EF (Entity Framework), Web API, Bootstrap, jQuery, data tables, administrative templates, and many more.
+Demonstrated web app showing the capabilities of ASP.NET Core MVC, EF Core, Web API, Bootstrap, jQuery, data tables, administrative templates, and many more.
 A web app was created as a helpdesk or ticket support portal.

 # Technology
 - ASP.NET Core MVC